Days Gone: Plot

 Sam Witwer provided the voice and motion capture for Deacon St. John in Days Gone.

 A virus has decimated the globe, turning a large portion of humanity into violently feral creatures called Freakers.
 In Oregon, outlaw bikers Deacon St. John (Sam Witwer) and William "Boozer" Gray (Jim Pirri), alongside Deacon's wife Sarah Whitaker (Courtnee Draper), attempt to flee to safety.
-They find a NERO (National Emergency Response Operation) helicopter.
+They find a NERO (National Emergency Response Organization) helicopter.
 While Sarah boards the helicopter, Boozer is injured so Deacon stays behind to help him after promising to reunite with his wife.

 Two years later, Deacon and Boozer are working in the Pacific Northwest as mercenaries.
-Sarah is assumed dead after the NERO refugee camp she was traveling to was overrun by Freakers.
+Sarah is assumed dead after the NERO refugee camp she was traveling to was overrun.
 The two men plan to head north in search of a better life, but they are attacked by a gang of cultists, the Rippers.
 Boozer's arm is burned in the attack, so Deacon searches for medical supplies to help him recover.
 Deacon sees a NERO helicopter and follows it, eventually meeting James O'Brian (Bernardo de Paula), the researcher who evacuated Sarah two years earlier.
 O'Brian reveals that Sarah's helicopter was diverted to a different camp mid-flight, leaving the possibility that she is still alive.

-While running errands for Ada Tucker (Dee Dee Rescher), the leader of the Hot Springs camp, Deacon finds Lisa Jackson (Laura Bailey & Alexa Rose), a teenage girl and returns her to Tucker, discovering that they used to be neighbors.
+While running errands for Ada Tucker (Dee Dee Rescher), the leader of the Hot Springs camp, Deacon finds Lisa Jackson (Laura Bailey & Alexa Rose), a teenage girl and returns her to Tucker.
 Lisa later flees the Hot Spring after being subjected to forced labor and is captured and tortured by the Rippers, forcing Deacon to rescue her.
 Unwilling to send Lisa back to the Hot Springs, Deacon arranges for her to shelter with Rikki Patil (Nishi Munshi), a former drifter and member of the Lost Lake camp led by "Iron" Mike Wilcox (Eric Allan Kramer) and Raymond "Skizzo" Sarkozi (Jason Spisak), the former of which parted on bad terms with Deacon.